rapid-sensemaking-framework/cosense/README.md

 This app is currently at a functional prototype readiness level and is under development.
 You can download and test a release of the [app for Mac](https://github.com/rapid-sensemaking-framework/rsf-electron/releases)!

+To explore the larger context of the Rapid Sensemaking Framework, check out the [this README](https://github.com/rapid-sensemaking-framework/noflo-rsf/blob/master/README.md).

 ## Using the CoSense App

 For any good "conversation", there is always a frame.
 The conversation, at least loosely, has a direction that the people who will participate in it are agreeable to and interested in.
 Divergent phases and convergent phases of the conversation should nicely flow and blend.